 We raised the dinghy and departed from Lakki at 1230.
 The wind now was 15-20 knots from the NNW, again a downwind for our heading of 135.
 I opened the genoa and we motor-sailed very fast a very low RPM.
 We motor-sailed just as a precaution to prevent jibbing with the wind shifting direction.
 We arrived in Emborios (Εμποριός) [37° 02.7' N 26° 55.6' E] at 1345 after 9.3 M. We easily caught one of the Barba Nicholas’ moorings.

 Here it was calm and the wind was just a light variable breeze.
 After lowering the dinghy from the davits we had a much needed cooling-off swim.
 Then we put up the tent and had our late lunch.
 After that we both fell asleep.

 In the evening we went ashore and had an ouzo at the Captain Kostas restaurant/café.
-The proprietor’s daughters have now grown to teenage hood and are serving their customers.
-To Alice’s surprise they do have free WiFi for their customers.
+The proprietor’s daughters had now grown to teenage hood and were serving their customers.
+To Alice’s surprise they did have free WiFi for their customers.
 We also learned that the truck that brings produce every day arrives at 7:30 PM.

 Back on Thetis we had more of the pot-roast this time with rice.
 We slept very well.

 The wind this morning was gusting into the lower 20’s but was nowhere near the forecasted force 7 for this area.
 But the forecasts called for force 8 NW wind covering tonight and tomorrow morning.
 I untied the wind-generator to help replenish the 140 Ah that we have consumed since yesterday’s arrival to Emborios.
 I also put up the tent.